The $\mathbf{P}$-Completeness of Inverted Index Traversal: On the Complexity of Evaluating Boolean Query DAGs: Related Work

-\begin{compactitem} \item \textbf{Mechanism:} Semantic matching is achieved by training encoders, e.g., BERT~\cite{devlin2019bert}, to map semantically similar text to nearby points in the vector space, overcoming the ``vocabulary mismatch'' problem of keyword search. \item \textbf{Trade-off:} While highly effective for semantic approximation, dense retrieval lacks the ability to enforce precise logical constraints.
-Recent theoretical analysis by Weller et al.~\cite{weller2025theoretical} demonstrates that for any fixed dimension $d$, there exist Boolean concepts (such as simple negation or parity) that cannot be linearly separated by a single query vector.
-This \textbf{Expressiveness Gap} renders pure embedding approaches unsuitable for the strict logic required by neuro-symbolic agents, necessitating a return to symbolic execution for the reasoning phase. \end{compactitem}
+\textbf{Bi-Encoders and the Expressiveness Gap:} Bi-Encoders represent documents and queries independently as dense vectors in $\mathbb{R}^d$, enabling sub-linear retrieval via ANN indices.
+However, recent theoretical analysis by Weller et al.~\cite{weller2025theoretical} demonstrates that for any fixed dimension $d$, there exist simple Boolean concepts (such as strict exclusion or parity) that cannot be linearly separated by a single query vector.
+This \textbf{Expressiveness Gap} renders indexable embedding approaches mathematically incapable of capturing the logic required by neuro-symbolic agents.